 Everything I’m creating uses strategies based on language acquisition research, so you know you’re spending the time well and will make progress in learning Spanish.

 So how long do you think it’s going to take to learn Spanish?
 Once you know how fluent you want you and your kids to be in Spanish, you can get an idea of how much time it will take you to reach your goal.
-If you haven’t started teaching your kids Spanish yet, check out my Start Here page and begin today!
+If you haven’t started teaching your kids Spanish yet, check out my free Spanish for Kids Starter Guide and begin today!